A Squatters Rights in New Jersey

 Property Rights NJ New Jersey

-• Squatters Can Quickly Gain Ownership: Squatters must meet strict criteria for several years to claim legal rights.
+• Squatters Can Quickly Gain Ownership: Squatters have to follow strict rules for several years before they can legally claim rights.

-• Property Owners Can Easily Evict Squatters: Evicting squatters requires following legal steps, which may take time.
+• Property Owners Can Easily Evict Squatters: Property owners can easily get rid of renters.
+However, they have to follow certain legal steps, which could take some time.

 How Can Property Owners Protect Themselves from False Claims?